 801 E Benjamin Avenue | Norfolk | NE 68701 | Ph (402) 371-2020

 Should this page be updated?
 Is maybe a prep location not listed?
 We welcome your contributions.
+Please let us know here on our information page.

-To see if you can enroll in the program check out Nebraska GED testing requirements.
+To see if you can enroll in the program, check out Nebraska GED testing requirements.

 In earlier days, taking the GED testing online from your home was not possible.
 If you wanted to earn your Nebraska GED diploma, you needed to come to an official Nebraska GED testing site in person to take and pass the four GED subtests.

 At the beginning of the GED Math module, there’ll be a tutorial with instructions on how to use the calculator.
-The scientific calculator is a very powerful machine that can help you solve practically all math problems found on the 2nd part of the Math subtest.
+The scientific calculator is a very powerful machine that can help you solve practically all math problems found in the 2nd part of the Math subtest.

-The GED Math exam is split up into two sections and using the calculator is only permitted in the second part.
-Please note that only the TI30XS calculator can be used.
+The GED Math exam is split up into two sections, and using the calculator is only permitted in the second part.
+Please note that only the TI-30XS calculator can be used.
 Any other calculator cannot be used on the GED Math, Science, and Social Studies exams.